NVIDIA/JAX-Toolbox/README.md

       </td>
   </tbody>
 </table>
+In all of the above cases, `ghcr.io/nvidia/jax:XXX` points to the most recent nightly build of the container for `XXX`.
+These containers are also tagged as `ghcr.io/nvidia/jax:XXX-YYYY-MM-DD`, if a stable reference is required.

 ## Note
 This repo currently hosts a public CI for JAX on NVIDIA GPUs and covers some JAX libraries like: [T5x](https://github.com/google-research/t5x), [PAXML](https://github.com/google/paxml), [Transformer Engine](https://github.com/NVIDIA/TransformerEngine), [Pallas](https://jax.readthedocs.io/en/latest/pallas/quickstart.html) and others to come soon.